Studying Abroad in Australia

 The road to the little apartment beside the great, roaring Pacific began early.
 It was the sophomore year of college, in fact, when I first chose a study abroad destination and program.
 My first instinct was to go to Europe.
 Everyone I knew who had studied abroad had gone to Europe.
 Yet after many hours in the university’s international study offices I realized a different dream.
 I love the outdoors, animals, and adventure.
 Australia offered the chance to explore these interests in a new and unique setting.
 Australia’s landmass is larger than Europe, yet it holds a mere 21 million people.
 What fills this vast amount of empty space?
 Rainforests, beaches, billabongs, glorious coastlines, and miles of empty, rugged desert.
 It was perfect.

-Having chosen Australia as my study abroad destination I was enrolled by default in a program called Australearn due to my college’s affiliation.
-Australearn is a helpful organization in that they make an effort to be a support system for their students before, during, and after the study abroad experience.
-Video conferences in the weeks before departure helped to answer any last minute questions.
-Australearn also provided emergency contact numbers for use during my time abroad, which was comforting though, fortunately for me, unnecessary.
-The best part of the Australearn program was the orientation in Cairns.
-The orientation, hosted by Australearn employees, helped to ease students through the initial jet lag and disorientation of arriving in a new place on the other side of the world.
-We spent five days getting to know fellow students, becoming acquainted with Australian culture and exploring Cairns—including the rainforest and the Great Barrier Reef.
-Australearn was a very solid program, but there are other choices as well which take place in Australia, such as IES, SIT and CIEE.
+Having chosen Australia as my study abroad destination I was enrolled by default in a program called Australearn (now run by International Studies Abroad) due to my college’s affiliation.
+The program also provided emergency contact numbers for use during my time abroad, which was comforting though, fortunately for me, unnecessary.
+The program was a very solid program, but there are other choices as well hosted in Australia, such as IES, SIT and CIEE.